 To that end, the Issuer and the Issue and Paying Agent have agreed, pursuant to the Issue and Paying Agency Agreement, certain procedures to facilitate the collection of such information concerning the Notes.
 Such procedures may be modified, amended or supplemented from time to time to reflect a change in applicable Spanish law, regulation, ruling or interpretation thereof or to reflect a change in applicable clearing system rules or procedures or to add procedures for one or more new clearing systems, among other things.
-However, there can be no assurance that such procedures, either in their current form or as so modified, amended or supplement, will effective.
-If the Issue and Paying Agent were to fail to provide the Issuer with such relevant information, either on time or at all, the

-Issuer may be required to withhold tax (as at the date of this Information Memorandum, at a rate of 19 per cent.) and will not gross up payments in respect of any such withholding tax.
+However, there can be no assurance that such procedures, either in their current form or as so modified, amended or supplement, will be effective.
+If the Issue and Paying Agent were to fail to provide the Issuer with such relevant information, either on time or at all, the Issuer may be required to withhold tax (as at the date of this Information Memorandum, at a rate of 19 per cent.) and will not gross up payments in respect of any such withholding tax.
 See "Taxation-Taxation in Spain".
-None of the Arrangers and the Dealers assume any responsibility therefor.